mstksg/inCode/copy/entries/machines-1.md

 As it turns out, this `Int` refers to the output --- it is the type of the "head" of the stream, and all values we will eventually grab from it.

-Note however that the type of the state can actually vary!
-As a trivial example, pretend that `streamFrom` actually takes a `x :: Double` instead of an `n :: Int`, and rounds it before it pops it out as the "head":
+Note however that the type of the state is not actually included in the type signature, so it can be whatever you want!
+As a trivial example, let's say that `streamFrom` actually takes a `x :: Double` instead of an `n :: Int`, and rounds it before it pops it out as the "head":

 ~~~haskell
 streamFrom' :: Double -> Stream Int